International Relations in Latin America

 Credits: 4 ECTS

 How do countries in Latin America relate with each other and with the rest of world?
 What institutional structures are used to promote regional cooperation and to participate in an increasingly interconnected world?
 This course engages students with the debates concerning the main dynamics of Latin American international politics, with a special focus on the contemporary period.

-Along the course, theoretical debates will be documented with several empirical case studies to understand and account for Latin America’s regional and international politics, while also examining the challenges and opportunities the region faces in a world dominated by shifting political and economic balances and changing interaction patterns between countries and regions.
+Along the course, theoretical debates will be documented with several empirical case studies to understand and account for Latin America’s regional and international politics, while also examining the challenges and opportunities the region faces in a world dominated by shifting political and economic balances and the increasing fatigue of both regional and multilateral governance mechanisms and structures.